AntonGrn/MinHeapGUI/README.md

-# MinHeap
+# Binary tree GUI for educational purpose.
-Binary tree GUI for educational purpose.
+Builds a MinHeap according to selected time complexity algorithm.

 Measures and displays the time taken to build the heap (ms).